Skip to Main Content

 What this means:

-• Review the provisions of the 2024 regulations that grant increased flexibility to school districts, colleges, and universities to craft procedures designed to address sex discrimination and determine which form your school’s procedures will take.
+• Schools should continue to work behind the scenes to prepare Title IX processes that are compliant with the 2024 regulations in the event the injunction is lifted on short notice and the regulations become the law of the land.
+Review the provisions of the 2024 regulations that grant increased flexibility to school districts, colleges, and universities to craft procedures designed to address sex discrimination and determine which form your school’s procedures will take if permitted.

 For more information, please contact us or your regular Parker Poe contact.
 You can also subscribe to our latest alerts and here.